 Welcome To The Sammy Miller Museum

-The Museum Trust is looking forward to welcoming our visitors and motorcyclists back and would like to assure everyone that we have followed the Government and HSE’s ‘5 Point Plan’ and have undertaken a strict cleaning procedure.
+The Museum Trust welcomes visitors and motorcyclists and would like to assure everyone that we have followed the Government and HSE’s ‘5 Point Plan’ and have undertaken a strict cleaning procedure.

 To help with social distancing we have a one-way system in operation throughout the Museum.
-Please note we allow bottles of water in the Motorcycle Museum but no food in the Musuem, thank you.
+Please note we allow bottles of water in the Motorcycle Museum but no food in the Musuem.

 Sammy Miller is a motorcycling legend, 11 times British Champion, winner of over 1400 events and still winning competitions more than 50 years after his first victory.
 The Museum houses one of the finest collections of fully restored motorcycles in the world, including factory racers and exotic prototypes, with the collection constantly evolving as new bikes are acquired.
 This is a living museum with almost every motorcycle in the museum in full running order.
 Sammy demonstrates and parades the bikes at race circuits in the UK and at Museum event days.